hlarsen/cmangos-vagrant/README.md

 ### Notes

 This has been tested with Classic, TBC, and WotLK as they have "official" cMaNGOS database projects.
+You can use the Vagrantfile to bring up VMs for each expansion, you just need the proper client-data for them.

 If the world database install fails, there is probably an issue with a recent update sql file.
 The db install happens last as any errors are most likely with this step.
 It should be fairly easy to find the problem; just fix it and re-run